jetbrains-academy/kotlin-onboarding-introduction/README.md

 At the end of each lesson, an additional similar project will be offered: it includes all the topics of the lesson but is not divided into small tasks.

-Note, this course **does not provide the detailed explanation** of the basic concepts like variables, if just offers to introduce you how to use it in Kotlin and can just remind the definitions.
+Note, this course **does not provide a detailed explanation** of the basic concepts, like variables: it just shows how to use them in Kotlin and can briefly remind you the definitions.

 All topics will be accompanied by links to [the official Kotlin documentation](https://kotlinlang.org/docs/home.html), which you can read later.

-**The covered topics:**
+**Topics covered:**
 - the entry point for a Kotlin program;
 - variables;
 - functions;